 You need to have a working registered phone number to use WhatsApp.
 The app scans your contact list and searches for people who already use WhatsApp.
 Now, you can chat with them.
 However, the blocking option is there for your security.
 If you don’t want to chat or contact that annoying person in your contact list, just block him.
 Blocking someone means that now you won’t receive any messages from the person you blocked.

 Viber is a bot smart in these kinds of issues.
 It let’s you handle these things in a different way.
 Everything works just like WhatsApp, but if you don’t want anyone to see your online status, then you can turn the thing off by going to Online status option in settings.
 Viber through Google Analytics to track down your maintenance services and IP Address data storage.
 If you don’t want it to track this, then turn the thing off.

 In this regard, I’ll give them both a point.

 In features, we won’t talk about the number of things these apps offer, but we’ll talk about how fast and smoothly these things work.

 Through WhatsApp you can send voice notes, images, videos, contacts and can share your location.
 You can set a cool profile of yourself with a shining profile photo and a fantastic status.
 You don’t have to log in and log out every time you need to use it.
 You can receive offline messages, set a wallpaper, email your chats,group chat, broadcast messages and use loads of emoticons.
 But the experience is only limited to texting.

-WhatsApp Inc makes the features limited to give you the best user experience without draining your money.
+WhatsApp Inc makes the feature to give you the best user experience without draining your money.
 They could introduce voice chatting option as you are paying then $0.99 a year, but they don’t and this is for your own good.

 So, features-wise, i’ll give a point to WhatsApp because of its usability.